owaits/ScreenMonkey.Help/reference/Settings/General.md

 - **Use Effect on Clip Out** If enabled then when a clip is cleared from a layer it will use the clip transition if one is set.
 It is recommended this setting is enabled.

 ## Events and Errors
 Clicking the 'Show Event Log' button here will open the log.
-See [Events & Errors](../EventsAndErrors.md) for more information.
+See [Events and Errors](../EventsAndErrors.md) for more information.